 - Restore rights to those who have served time and returned to communities to begin or resume productive lives with real freedom

-Objective: Preserve and protect the public institutions and assets that provide opportunity and well-being for women and their families
+- Protection of Public Assets: Preserve and protect the public institutions and assets that provide opportunity and well-being for women and their families.

 Much of America’s social mobility derives from the creation and protection of public assets – schools, parks, health care, roads, etc., from which all benefit.
 The privatization of schools, and the shuttering and selling off of assets like schools, health clinics, and roads, deprive women and their families of needed assets, robs communities of anchors, and shuts doors on opportunity.

 - Demand public vote referenda before public assets (parks, schools, lakefront, etc.) are converted to private use

 - Strengthen the power of landmarks and other preservation entities